-Since M is linearly equivalent to a sum of fixed divisors in multiple ways, and there is no common summand in these decompositions, we can conclude that M is movable. \Box
+Since M is linearly equivalent to a sum of fixed divisors in multiple ways, and there is no common summand in these decompositions, we can conclude that M is movable.

-Theorem 3.16 The effective cone $\text{Eff}(X{1,2,6})$ is given by the two lists in the following table: generators (top list) and inequalities (bottom list):
+Theorem 3.16.
+The effective cone $\text{Eff}(X{1,2,6})$ is given by the list of generators below left and inequalities below right: